iotaledger/integration-services/api/usage-ssi-bridge.md

     "txHash": "eda7001adc5e8c9b9b473ca6586cfe9deab3f19e4ce9fba0bbead09e5b649dce"
 }
 ```
 The `doc`field contains the created identity document of the newly created identity.
-Furthermore `doc.id` is the unique user id of the identity.
+Furthermore `doc.id` is the unique user-id of the identity.

 The `key` field of the body is the essential part which must be stored by the client, since it contains the public/private key pair which is used to authenticate at the API.